I swirled through a cacophony of dreams.

-The trident snapped up out of the sand and into the hands of a large naga.
+The trident snapped up out of the sand and into the hands of a large Zinji.
 I didn’t have time to think, as the creature took another swing at me almost immediately.
-I got out of the way, mostly, but the sharp edge of the enemy trident tip nicked my shoulder.
+I got out of the way, mostly, but the sharp edge of the enemy trident nicked my shoulder.
 As I saw a little cloud of blood leak out, I couldn’t help but feel bad for my poor shoulder.

 I grabbed my crustaceans and started back for the shipwreck.

 “They’re out there,” I said as I pulled the first large crab into the ship’s hull.

 Now out of the water, I snapped up a flame and began to cook the first crab while using another spell to pull up the second kill.